kiba/Writings/fac/chp22_earth.md

 # Chapter Twenty-two: Earth

-May Rose just punched the neighborhood bully right in the stomach.
+May Rose punched the neighborhood bully right in the stomach.

-The bully immediately dropped into the ground, writhing in pain, and crying out for his mama, while a classmate of her hid behind her back.
-It was just right outside school too.
+The bully immediately collapsed.
+"Mommy!" he bawled.
+A classmate of her hid behind her back.
+Children immediately formed a circle around the scene.

 It was just a punch, right?
 Henry deserve it, right?
 He did tried to extort John out of his lunch money.
 People shouldn't bully other people for lunch money.

 "WHAT THE HELL IS GOING ON?!" an adult bellowed.

 Rose turned her head to the source.
-The moment she did that, she knew that she was in big trouble.
+She knew that she was in big trouble.

 ***